root-project/root/tree/ntuple/v7/doc/specifications.md

 The representation index distinguishes the different representations.
 For any given cluster, only one of the representations is the primary representation.
 All the other, secondary representations are _suppressed_ in the cluster.
+All column representations of a cluster need to have the same number of columns, and the number of elements in each of the corresponding columns must be the same.
 The page list (see Section Page List Envelope) indicates suppressed columns through a negative element index.
 Columns need to be stored in order from smaller to larger representation indexes.
 The representation index is consecutive starting at zero.